Vyral/base-template/_posts/2020-06-09-all-your-questions-about-forbearance-answered.md

 ---
 layout: post
-title: Navigating Your Mortgage Options in Hawaii
+title: All Your Questions About Forbearance Answered
 date: 2020-06-09 19:29:00
 tags:
-excerpt:
+excerpt: >-
+  We recently hosted a Facebook Live event with Anthony Valentino of Guild Mortgage to answer your questions regarding forbearance.
 enclosure:
 pullquote:
 enclosure_type: video/mp4